Generic Name: azelastine (a-ZEL-as-teen)

 - if you have allergies to medicines or other substances

 Some MEDICINES MAY INTERACT with azelastine drops.
-Because little, if any, of azelastine drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of azelastine drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if azelastine drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.